 Absolutely not.
 While many of our guests have a personal connection through a relative, an equal number do not.
 They just have an interest and passion for Canadian Military History.

-With so many tours available, where are your guides located?
+With so many tours available, where do you locate your guides?

-Our guides are largely locally based and share the language and culture of their region; Our Normandy guides live in the area; Our WW1 guides live in the area; Our Holland and German guides live in Holland; your Italian guide lives in Italy.
+Our guides are locally based and share the language and culture of their region; Our Normandy guides live in the area; Our WW1 guides live in the area; Our Holland and German guides live in Holland; your Italian guide lives in Italy; your Spanish Civil War- ‘Mac-Pap’ guide lives in Madrid, Spain.
 We occasionally use British based guides, when circumstances dictate.
-They share the same knowledge and passion for the Canadians.
 They have all been carefully vetted and all have a profound knowledge of, and passion for, Canadian Military History.

 I don’t see a Dieppe Tour on your tour options.
 Why?